-If they are to develop relevant and executable 21st century interests, a most important understanding for those participating in the interest development process must be that they are endowed with a degree of flexibility allowing them to discern the limits of domestic politics in terms of what types of interests are likely to be supportable.
+If they are to develop relevant and executable 21st-century interests, those participating in the interest development process must understand that they are endowed with a degree of flexibility allowing them to discern the limits of domestic politics in terms of what types of interests are likely to be supportable.
 This must entail the provision of the maximum amount of data available for the development and resulting identification of the interests at hand.
-The greater the fidelity and degree of consensus on categorization and level of intensity, the greater the possibility that the public will support actions to protect or advance the interest.
+The greater the authenticity and degree of consensus on categorization and level of intensity, the greater the possibility that the public will support actions to protect or advance the interest.

-But even with the proper address of all the most important issues, resulting in a logical, supportable interest, at times governments and populations do not support some interests with a high level of intensity.
+But even with the proper address of all the important issues, resulting in a logical, supportable interest, at times governments and populations do not support interests assessed as having a high level of intensity.
 Conversely, political bodies often support other interests that are identified with a low level of intensity.
 The explanation for this behavior is typically found in the internal political decisionmaking of the actor.
-For example, sometimes domestic lobbies exercise a significant amount of influence on parliaments or the American Congress, with resulting impact on decisions that determine whether some interests will be supported at the level necessary to achieve attainment.
+For example, sometimes domestic lobbies exercise a significant amount of influence on parliaments or the U.S. Congress, with resulting impacts on decisions that determine whether some interests will be supported at the level necessary to achieve attainment.

-One such example comes from the period between 1992 and 2001 when the relatively small Armenian lobby in Congress, strongly supported by the Armenian-American community, prevented the United States from providing any direct aid to Azerbaijan.
+One such example comes from the period between 1992 and 2001, when the relatively small Armenian lobby in Congress, strongly supported by the Armenian-American community, prevented the United States from providing any direct aid to Azerbaijan.
 This was in response to the Azerbaijani blockade of Armenia, which was at war with Azerbaijan over the enclave of Nagorno-Karabakh.
 American government policymakers felt it important to provide support for Azerbaijan because it was just emerging from the former Soviet Union and lay in a very sensitive geographic region bordering the Caspian Sea and Iran.
-However, they were prevented from doing so even though assistance to Azerbaijan could have fallen within the parameters of a vital interest in an effort to protect the state and its Caspian Sea-based hydrocarbon resources from external aggression.
+However, they were prevented from doing so even though assistance to Azerbaijan could be seen as an effort to protect the vital interest of assisting a friendly state with Caspian Sea-based hydrocarbon resources resist external aggression.73

-To recapitulate, the interest crafting process should include the following to ensure the greatest opportunity for the development of interests that are both appropriate and supportable for any actor.
-These issues and questions must be addressed during the course of the process (the conclusion of which is when the national interest is identified and ready for use to guide the development of policy and strategy):
+To recapitulate, the interest-crafting process should apply several criteria to ensure the greatest opportunity for the development of interests that are both appropriate and supportable for any actor.
+These criteria must be addressed during the course of the process (the conclusion of which is the identification of a national interest ready for use to guide the development of policy and strategy):

-- They should be designed to tell the policymaker why and how much he should care about an issue.
-Part of this is framed by the determination of where realism and morality fit in the process. - Interests help determine what kind and how much attention should be given to challenges or threats, as well as opportunities. - They also assist the policymaker in identifying key questions to address during the policy formulation process.
-Examples could include: - How are current developments affecting the actor's interests? - Are hostile forces able to negatively impact the actor's interests? - Is there sufficient power (both military and non military) available to protect the actor's interests? - Which issues matter the most?
-Where do they fit in terms of the interest prioritization levels of intensity?
-Survival, Vital, Important, or Peripheral? - Why should people care? - How much would the populace be willing to pay to deal with identified threats and challenges or take advantage of recognized opportunities?
+- Interests should be designed to tell the policymaker why and how much he should care about an issue.
+Part of this is framed by the determination of where realism and morality fit in the process. - They must help determine what kind and how much attention should be given to challenges or threats, as well as opportunities. - They must assist the policymaker in identifying key questions to address during the policy formulation process.
+Examples could include: - How are current developments affecting the actor's interests? - Are hostile forces able to negatively impact the actor's interests? - Is there sufficient power (both military and nonmilitary) available to protect the actor's interests?74 - Which issues matter the most?
+Where do they fit in terms of prioritization based on levels of intensity-Survival, Vital, Important, or Peripheral? - Why should people care? - How much would the populace be willing to pay to deal with identified threats and challenges or take advantage of recognized opportunities?
 Is it enough?